adamfowleruk/mljs/planning.md

    - DEFERRED Embeddable.
 Assume embedded in external app.
 Use workplace-share-id as key to find, on remote server via W3C CORS, the 'page' (embed) to draw
    - Fallback.
 If no Workplace detected, create a generic search page with a Workplace edit button (depending on app wide settings - 'save/edit allowed')
     - Allow fallback to be set programmatically or via app wide settings
-  - IN PROGRESS Create WorkplaceContext object in workplace js file
+  - DONE Create WorkplaceContext object in workplace js file
-   - updatePage event - occurs when a page is loaded.
+   - DONE updatePage event - occurs when a page is loaded.
 E.g. from current page URL or for current logged in user or as fallback
-   - updateSummary
+   - NA using updatePage instead - updateSummary
-   - updateApp event
+   - DEFERRED until we support app wide settings - updateApp event
-   - loadApp
+   - DEFERRED until we support app wide settings - loadApp
-   - loadPage
+   - DONE loadPage
  - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
   - DONE Convert all assert usage to  assert = require('chai').assert (better exception handling)
   - DONE Once assert changed, modify tests to remove skipped tests